ridiekel/jeletask/README.md

 ```
 ha_unit_of_measurement: To specify a custom 'unit_of_measurement' in HA auto discovery.
 For example: "°C"
+ha_modes: To specify a custom "modes" in HA auto discovery.
+Default: "auto,off,cool,heat,dry,fan_only"
 ```

 #### More details for: General Analog Sensor (GAS)